-8 Mahé v Alberta, [1990] 1 SCR 342 at 384.
+8 Mahév Alberta, [1990] 1 SCR 342 at 384.

-7) Recognize the Infrastructures impact on student mobility and assimilation

-- c) Student mobility refers to the retention of students within a francophone regional authority from their typical grade 6 year to their typical grade 12 year.
+- 4) Ensure equality of the educational experience, in substantively equivalent school buildings to their anglophone counterparts (including French-immersions programs), within each community. - a) The needs of each community, at the local level, must be identified. - 5) Ensure that the educational philosophy of the jurisdiction is congruent with grade configurations of all schools. - a) The grade configurations of the schools should reflect the most effective means for FrancoSud to fulfill its mandate. - 6) Ensure that FrancoSud exercises its rights and becomes owner of all its facilities, an important prerequisite to accountable management. - a) Where the numbers warrant, the rights guaranteed under section 23 of the Charter include management and control of French-language education by the French-language communities. - b) It is particularly important that the facilities over which FrancoSud exercises management and control allow for the provision of an equivalent educational experience.
+Otherwise, the management and control rights that flow from section 23 cannot effectively be exercised. - 7) Recognize the Infrastructures impact on student mobility and assimilation - d) Student mobility refers to the retention of students within a francophone regional authority from their typical grade 6 year to their typical grade 12 year.
 Specifically, a student is considered retained by their francophone regional authority if they remain with the same authority in the next school year.
-Students who enroll in a non- francophone authority, or a different francophone authority in the next year are not considered retained.10 - d) A notable trend with FrancoSud school district student mobility is that although overall student population continues to increase, over the past five years, FrancoSud continues to lose students to non-francophone authorities.
+Students who enroll in a non- francophone authority, or a different francophone authority, in the next year are not considered retained.10 - e) A notable trend with FrancoSud school district student mobility is that although overall student population continues to increase, over the past five years, FrancoSud continue to lose students to non-francophone authorities.

-Between grade level 6 and 7 (grade 6 cohorts) and grade level 9 and 10 (grade 9 cohorts) FrancoSud undergoes exodus periods (student mobility).
-Between 2013 and 2019, FrancoSud lost over 86% of its population from grade 6 to grade 12.
+Between grade level 6 and 7 (grade 6 cohorts) and grade level 9-10 (grade 9 cohorts) FrancoSud undergoes exodus periods (student mobility).
+Between 2013 and 2019 FrancoSud lost over 86% of its population from grade 6 to grade 12.
 The population went from 220 grade 6 students in 2013 to 35 students in grade 12 in 2019.